 Links to pre-recorded microscope sessions can be found on our website suffolkwildlifetrust.org and watched prior to or after your visit enabling pupils to extend their learning about the fascinating animals they have encountered at the pond.

-Please bring protective gloves for pupils and adults with fresh cuts and eczema.
+Please note that equipment loss or breakages will be charged to the school at replacement cost.
+Please bring protective gloves for pupils and adults with fresh cuts and eczema and take your rubbish away with you.